 What Are Professional Development Units (PDU)?

-Professional Development Units (PDUs) are credits needed for renewal of the PMI certifications.
+Professional Development Units (PDUs) are the credits required for renewal of PMI certifications.
 Maintaining your PMI certification keeps you relevant and is a competitive advantage.

-The PMI updated the program in December 2015 to include more emphasis on employer-demanded skills.
-In May 2022 the PMI Talent Triangle® further evolved.
+The PMI updated the program in December 2015 to place a greater emphasis on employer-demanded skills.
+In May 2022, the PMI Talent Triangle® further evolved.
 These changes provide the guidance you need to stay relevant and competitive in the profession.
-More information is available in the FAQs section of the PMI Talent Triangle®webpage.
+For more information, please visit the FAQs section of the PMI Talent Trianglewebpage.